Economic

 A group of horses racing at a sporting event

-Direct Economic Impact
+Direct Economic Event Impacts

 The Direct Economic Impact is a measure of the total amount of additional expenditure, which can be directly attributed to staging an event